What Is a Knowledge Audit and Why Does It Matter?

 What Is a Knowledge Audit?

-A knowledge audit involves identifying, mapping, and investigating information you have documented and stored in your organization.
+Auditing knowledge involves identifying, mapping, and investigating information you have documented and stored in your organization.
 It aims to assess the value of your knowledge assets and is a critical step in cementing effective knowledge management in your company.

-There is often confusion over the difference between content and knowledge audits.
-While a content audit focuses on the content your company has created, giving an overview of what exists and what doesn’t, it doesn’t provide a comprehensive context into how the organization uses it.
-Meanwhile, a knowledge audit looks into the strengths and weaknesses of the information and its purpose.
+While a content audit focuses on the content your company has created, giving an overview of what exists and what doesn’t, it doesn’t provide a comprehensive context for how the organization uses it.
+Meanwhile, a knowledge audit template looks into the strengths and weaknesses of the information and its purpose.
 It answers the following questions:

-- What resources does your company have, and how are they managed/stored?
+What resources does your company have, and how are they managed or stored?

-Once you start asking these questions, more will pop up—and as you put the pieces together, you’ll begin to get a much clearer picture of your current knowledge management framework.
-Moreover, they set the foundation for your systemic knowledge auditing.
+As you start asking and answering these questions.
+You can put the pieces together to get a clearer picture of your current knowledge management framework.
+Plus, they set the foundation for your systemic knowledge auditing.

 The benefits of knowledge auditing vary by organization, but the overall results remain relatively constant.
-For one, according to APQC, companies with an established KM system empower their employees to make effective decisions.
-Institutionalizing KM best practices, leading to effective information and data management, requires periodic knowledge audits.
+Institutionalizing KM best practices, leading to effective information and data management, requires periodic audits of knowledge.

 On a granular level, here are some of the critical benefits of auditing your knowledge assets:

-- Better understanding of the knowledge flow across the organization and their areas for improvement
+- Better understanding of the knowledge flow across the organization and its areas for improvement

 - Identifying knowledge gaps, which will help when prioritizing content creation